All Products

 status AS "Status",

-regexp_replace(message, '\n', ' ')::char(150) AS "Error message",
+regexp_replace(message, '\n', ' ')::char(150) AS "Error Message",

-duration AS "Time consumed (ms)",
+duration AS "Duration (ms)",

-query_start AS "Started at",
+query_start AS "Start Time",

 query_id AS "QueryID",